You are here

 Submitting a Mushroom for Identification

-We are happy to assist in identification of fungi, see our submission form and guidelines at Sample Submission Form.
+We are happy to assist identifying mushrooms, we focus on these found associated with plants or found in natural habitats.
+See our submission form and guidelines at Sample Submission Form.

 - Take photos of the mushroom before disturbing it. see our Digital Photography page for some guidelines.

 - Include a size reference (i.e. a coin or a ruler).